Our Christian Vision and Values

 Respect is reflected in how we care for ourselves, each other, the environment and our community.

 “So in everything, do to others what you would have them do to you.”

 Central to the heart of our school is the abiding Christian belief that every child should be loved and valued as an individual.
 Inclusion and acceptance are key principles which enable all children in our school to thrive and reach their potential.
 We are passionate about developing the ‘whole’ person and work hard with our children to develop skills of perseverance and commitment to both their learning and to their place in our close-knit community.
 To achieve this, we work hard to enable our children, who come from a variety of backgrounds and from a very wide catchment area, to see themselves as one body through our Acts of Collective Worship, our House Team activities and through special days such as Maths Days and special weeks such as Book Week.
 Our children are actively encouraged to serve others and take on responsibilities within our school community.

 Our ‘Values Stars’ offer children opportunities to value each other and those receiving them are always proud to do so.
 Our pupil feedback demonstrates that our children are happy.
-The culture of respect and feeling included is strong, so insensitive or irreverent acts are rare.
-We manage any behaviour issues on Restorative Justice allows us to have meaningful open conversations or circle times to resolve such situations.
+The culture of respect and feeling included is strong, so insensitive acts are rare.
+We manage any behaviour issues using Restorative Justice which allows us to have meaningful open conversations or circle times to resolve difficult situations.
 All children want to be in a situation where everything is fair and there is a strong culture of fairness in school.
 We support this and extend it to a social concern for the wider world demonstrated through our Eco Club who put on assemblies for us, our charity work throughout the year led by the School Council, and whole school responses to natural disasters, often prompted by individual children.